cainsusk/BitcoinCore-Architecture/A1/script.md

 # Concurrency
 As transactions are broadcast, they are added to the memory pool of pending transactions on the P2P network.
-These are then verified and grouped into blocks with proof of work.
+These are then verified and grouped into blocks with proof of work by miners.
 The new blocks are once again broadcast to the P2P network.

-Light and Full nodes then fetch blocks from the network asynchronously and attempt to add them to their `blockchain`.
+Nodes then fetch blocks from the network asynchronously and attempt to add them to their `blockchain`.

 Nodes can leave and rejoin the network without issue -- accepting